ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

  — where *n* is the **index of the quartum**.

 - **Eccentric Anomaly** *($E_n$)* —
-  The **geometric angle** measured at the ellipse’s center to the projected point on its circumscribed circle; it simplifies Kepler’s relations, generally denoted $E$, but the eccentric anomalies of the four quarta are denoted $E_0, E_1, E_2,$ and $E_3$.
+  The **geometric angle** measured at the ellipse’s center to the projected point on its circumscribed circle; it simplifies Kepler’s relations and is generally denoted $E$, but the eccentric anomalies of the four quarta are denoted $E_0, E_1, E_2,$ and $E_3$.

 $$
 \begin{gathered}